HKpowerStudio

 Paperwork Piles

-What do I mean?
-Instead of feeling like you need to go back through everything in the past to get started, start where you are.
-In my experience if you lost every single piece of paper in your house in a fire or other tragedy, there is very little paperwork that can’t be replaced.
-I’m not saying it’s something you want to happen just that so much of what we need to keep can be replaced with a few phone calls and emails.
+Instead of going back through everything in the past, start where you are.
+In my experience if you lost every single paper in your house, there is very little that can’t be fairly easily replaced.
+Just ask almost any millennial, they live with very few papers.
+Most of what we need to keep can be replaced with a few phone calls and emails.

-First (before gathering everything in your home/office), sit down and open only your most current paper pile of mail, receipts etc (today or this week’s).
-Think about what you have coming in.
+Before gathering everything in your home/office, sit down and open your most current paper pile of mail, receipts etc. Consider what mail and papers you have coming in.
 What categories do they fit in?
 Here are some general and sub categories.

-• Household-Utilities, finances, insurance etc
+• Household-Utilities, improvements, reciepts, insurance etc

 • Medical-You & your family members